joostaafjes/CarND-Path-Planning-Project/Reflection.md

 The issues I have experienced during the project are:
 - Calculating the speed.
 Initially I derived the speed from the trajectory that I got back from the simulator.
 This didn't work out very well, so I changed this by keeping my own reference velocity.
 - I implemented a plotting class to plot a global and detail of the trajectory.
 This gave a lot of insight.
-- Currently I experience acceleration and jurk issues when changing lanes.
-This should be improved.
-Please advise how to do this.
-Thx
+- I got jurk and speed issues during change lanes.
+The cause was that I used the car position in stead of the 'end of path' cars position.
+After fixing this, it all went smoothly.

 ## Improvements